The point - Harpers Ferry

 We respect your privacy.
 Unsubscribe at any time.

-5. Schoolhouse Ridge North Trail
+Schoolhouse Ridge North Trail

 Schoolhouse Ridge is a hiking trail in Harpers Ferry with a wide-open view.
 Walk through rolling farm hills as you see the terrain from Bolivar Heights, Maryland Heights, the Confederate perspective of 1862, and cannons from the Civil War.

+Overall, this is one of the best trails to observe the Civil War terrain because of the cannons that fan across the area.
 Unlike other hiking trails in Harpers Ferry, this route offers little to no shade, so consider bringing a hat, adequate water, and sunscreen if you’re visiting during the summer months.

-6. Visitor Center from Lower Town
+Visitor Center from Lower Town

 This hiking trail is a great route to take from the Visitor Center parking lot to the town of Harpers Ferry.
 There are free shuttle buses available, however, this trail is a great alternative for those who have pets or just want extra exercise.